Reconfigurable Intelligent Surface aided Massive MIMO Systems with Low-Resolution DACs: Introduction

-All the above-mentioned contributions \cite{yuhanlarge,pengmultipair,zhi2021power,Guo2020outage,Xhu2020Location} assumed the ideally perfect hardware at the BS.
+All the above-mentioned contributions \cite{yuhanlarge,9366346,zhi2021power,Huang9110869, Xhu2020Location} assumed the ideally perfect hardware at the BS.
+Authors in \cite{2019Reconfigurable} investigated the energy efficiency maximization problem for RIS-aided multi-user communication where the static power of hardware was taken into account.
 In massive MIMO systems, each antenna is connected to one analog-to-digital converter (ADC) or digital-to-analog converter (DAC), and will consume high power consumption when adopting high-resolution ADC/DACs due to the large number of antennas.
 Hence, it is appealing to adopt low-resolution ADC/DACs in massive MIMO systems due to its reduced cost and low power consumption \cite{fan2015uplink}.
-Most recently, the authors in \cite{kangdauplink} derived the uplink achievable rate expression of RIS-aided millimeter-wave (mmWave) systems by taking into consideration the quantization error at the BS and the phase noise at the RIS.

 Against the above background, in this paper we study a RIS-aided multi-user massive MIMO system, where the BS is equipped with low-resolution DACs.
 Specifically, our contributions are summarized as follows: